krleitch/WhatsTheHype/README.md

 This will show how many times TSLA was mentioned on wallstreetbets (posts and comments) the past week and compare with the past weeks market data

+- Since we can only get 100 comments at a time, searches with a bigger period will take a long time
+- Use -v to see progress statements

 ### Examples

 TODO